ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/group_attributes/update.rst

     PUT /v3/groupAttributes/10
     {
         "default": true,
-        "value": "This is an extremely dangerous adversary" }
+        "value": "This is an extremely dangerous adversary."
+    }

 JSON Response